Submitty/submitty.github.io/_docs/sysadmin/semi_automated_install.md

 6. We strongly recommend using `https`.
-You will need 2 certificates from a trusted certificate authority.
+You will need 2 certificates from a trusted Certificate Authority.
+[Let's Encrypt](https://letsencrypt.org/) is a recent no-cost option to obtain certificates.

-    (Using snake oil certificates will work, but you may run into problems with browsers not trusting them, so we recommend getting cer tificates from a recognized Certificate Authority.)

-    [Let's Encrypt](https://letsencrypt.org/) is a recent no-cost
-    option to obtain certificates.

     One of these certificates will be for your primary website, e.g.: